peacheyy/Discord-Bot/proposal.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 Our software will create a bot that joins our Discord server.
 It's features will consist of replies to chats, replies to commands, search engine functionality will also be included.
 We will be writing the code in Python on Visual Studio Code.
-There is a whole library made for Discord bots which we will import into our code.
+There is a whole library made for Discord bots which we will import into our code as well as enter our own code to insult or roast the user.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?